karel-kahula/csconfigs/readme.md

 ## Introduction
 This is my Counter Strike: Global Offensive configuration.
 It's based on Hiko's setup originally.
-There's nothing special here.
 There is a setup script if you are a linux user.
+Use at your own risk.

 ## Getting Started
 If you wish to keep your existing config, copy your config files over those in